nabilgouri/nabilgouri/README.md

 ## Are you hiring?
-I'm looking for work, and ideally I'd love to work as a data scientist or some related role.
+I'm always looking for new & challenging opportunities, and ideally I'd love to work as a Back end developer or some related role.
 I have some basic website skills as well.
-In the long run, if the job involves conservation or even green tech, that would be a dream.
+In the long run, if the job is in a fintech company tech, that would be a dream ✨️.